YSD BLOG

 Changing bad behaviors is hard to do especially when we have become used to them over many, many years and hold on to them like old friends.
 Discarding bad behaviors is often difficult because we don't see the benefits of discarding bad behaviors immediately.
 And we are all about immediate gratification right?

 Something happened though - maybe it was mental but, the cigars started tasting bad, it seemed that many of them were poorly wrapped, I was spending too much money on them and not getting anything back in return and my dissatisfaction with smoking finally reached a new level.
-I put them down, threw them out and quit cold turkey.
+I put them down, threw them out, and quit cold turkey.
 The first few weeks were the hardest but, after racking up a month I looked forward to going for 2 months, then 6 months and now it has been 19 months.
-I won't say I have really quit though until I reach 24 months since that is the threshold where most people cross who never return to smoking.
+I won't say I have quit though until I reach 24 months since that is the threshold that most people who never return to smoking.
 The benefits are pretty impressive actually.
 I have been able to enjoy food more, much to my detriment.
-And at 56, I was actually able to starting running a little around the block.
+And at 56, I was able to start running a little around the block.

-Resistance at all cost is the most senseless act there is. -Friedrich Durrenmatt
+Resistance at all costs is the most senseless act there is. -Friedrich Durrenmatt

 Do you have a bad behavior that you know will hurt or kill you?
 Do you have a process or procedure in your company that you know could be improved to prevent someone from being hurt, or do you have someone in your organization that just doesn't get it and will cause harm to themselves or others if they don't change or if you don't change them?